Site icon Circuit Ideas for You

 Motor Speed Control:

-It is important to select resistor values that respect the transistors current gain (β) and guarantee the transistors get the correct base current.
+Choose resistor values that match the transistors current gain β so they get enough base current.

 How to Build: